BBC Television Shakespeare: Reception

 Samuel Crowl found a lot of good, especially in Gwillim using his "remarkably wide and expressive mouth" to capture Hal, with a twinkle in his personality as he began Hal's character arc.
-Crowl liked Giles' use of close-ups although ultimately declared that despite the director's talent, even he couldn't fit the "massive energies" of the play on the screen.
+Crowl liked Giles's use of close-ups although ultimately declared that despite the director's talent, even he couldn't fit the "massive energies" of the play on the screen.
 Crowl was dismissive of Finch, whose "range of expression appears to extend from dread to dread", using hand gestures that were embarrassing and amateurish in lieu of finding a character.
 "The production's battle scenes are studio-stilted' but ultimately the play emerged with more life than most in the Messina run.
 Crowl saw Quayle's Falstaff as a performance most interesting when speaking to camera, which made both the text and the character come alive.
 By contrast, John J. O'Connor, in the New York Times, disliked the direct address to camera, which took away from the sense of lived-in characters.
 O'Connor found the battle scenes to be lacking in scope but praised Pigott-Smith who "exudes energy even while in repose" and Quayle for tapping into "an intriguing vein of melancholy in the character" and giving a performance that was "intelligent and splendidly theatrical."

 In The Spectator, Richard Ingrams was also frustrated by Finch's hand scratching as a character trait.
 More importantly he felt that Quayle was the wrong casting, lacking the "ripeness" of someone like Leo McKern.
 Ingrams decided that Quayle's casting exemplified a "certain lack of daring" with the first season, as if "the producers were above all anxious to sell the films to the American educational channel for use in schools".